When visiting South American countries such as Chile, Peru and Uruguay, food and drink tours are the perfect way to discover authentic local cuisine.

 Before you start booking your food and drink tours, let us help prepare you for your visit.
 As, without further ado, we take a look at 8 ummissable food experiences to look out for.

 Ceviche is known as Peru’s signature dish.
 It even boasts its very own National Holiday, celebrated on the 28th of June.
 Ceviche It is raw fish or seafood marinated in citrus juices like lime and spiced up with chili peppers.
 It is usually served with sweet potatoes and large, white Andean corn.

 Empanadas Salteñas (Argentina)

 Empanadas are tiny pies made with dough, which are then filled with various savoury fillings.
 This is certainly one to try when it comes to the best South American food to eat on the go.
-The propular street food is usually baked or fried and then served with a hot salsa sauce.
+You will easily find them on street food and drink tours in Buenos Aires and other major cities.
+The popular street food is usually baked or fried and then served with a hot salsa sauce.
 Authentic Empanadas Salteñas hail from the Salta Province in Argentina.

 Reineta Fish (Chile)

 Fishing is a serious industry in Chile and they are one of the main exporters of fish in the world.
 Reineta (either Pomfret or Southern Rays Bream) is a mild flaky fish that is perfect for grilling, broiling or slow-cooked.
 Superb with fresh vegetables.